rdiaz02/OncoSimul/OncoSimulR/tests/manual/README.txt

 They are kept separate because they are long running, many are overkills, and in a few it is possible some might fail even when there are no bugs (since we are comparing expected outcomes from a distribution, and we could end up in unlikely cases).
+In fact, you should expect some tests to fail if you run them enough times (if they were to never fail, this could mean that the tests are not actually sensitive enough).

 Note that we will rarely want to use something like try_again (available from the github version of testthat) or repeated tries (e.g.,